Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Methods

-To explore the impact of dynamic representations on the representational similarity between SNNs and the mouse visual cortex, we disrupt the frame order of the movie used in the neural dataset, feed the shuffled movie into SNNs, reorder the frames back together with their corresponding network responses, and calculate the representational similarity while the stimuli are aligned in the representation matrices of the mouse and networks.
-As a result, the obtained network features differ from the original ones due to distinct dynamic sequential information.
-In order to obtain frame order with different levels of chaos while avoiding extreme chaos, such as the original first frame being shifted to the last frame, we divide the entire movie into multiple windows with the same number of frames and randomly shuffle the frames only within each window.
-Considering that the entire movie contains 900 frames, we conduct 10 sets of experiments, and the number of frames per window used in each set is 10, 20, 30, 40, 50, 80, 100, 150, 200 and 300 respectively.
-Each set comprises 10 trials to gain enough statistical power.
-What's more, we calculate the level of chaos for every trial, which is defined as \(1-r\), where \(r\) is the Spearman rank correlation coefficient between the disrupted frame order and the original frame order.
-Obviously, even in the same set of experiments, the level of chaos may vary across trials.
+To analyze how visual models process diverse types of information in movie stimuli, we modify temporal structures (dynamic) and static textures (static) of the original movie and obtain variant dynamic or static representations of networks.
+Meanwhile, cortical representations are maintained since the movie presented to mice is unchanged.
+By measuring the similarity between the modified network outputs and the unaltered cortical representations, we quantify the effects of dynamic and static information on representational similarity and attempt to glimpse movie processing mechanisms of the visual cortex from the encoding properties of our model.
+The methods for modifying temporal structures and static textures are as follows.

-Also, although the network is fed a movie with shuffled frames to extract features, the representation matrix of the network is rearranged to the original frame order to ensure that it matches the order of the mouse representation matrix.
-In this way, we maintain the correspondence between the static representations of two systems, while modifying the dynamic representations of the network.
-This allows us to focus specifically on evaluating the effect of dynamic information on representational similarity.
+\paragraph{Dynamic information} We disrupt the frame order of the movie and feed the shuffled movie into networks, producing network representations that differ from the original due to distinct dynamic sequential information.
+To obtain frame order with different levels of alteration while avoiding extreme chaos (e.g., moving the first frame to the last), we divide the entire movie into multiple windows with the same number of frames and randomly shuffle the frames only within each window.
+We conduct 10 sets of experiments with different window sizes.
+Each set comprises 10 trials to provide enough statistical power.
+We calculate the \emph{level of chaos} for every trial, which is defined as \(1-r\), where \(r\) is the Spearman rank correlation coefficient between the disrupted frame order and the original order.
+Since the movie presented to mice is invariant, we rearrange the network representation matrix to the original order to ensure that it matches the order of the mouse representation matrix when conducting TSRSA.
+In this way, we maintain the correspondence between static representations of two systems, while isolating changes in dynamic representations of networks.
+This allows us to focus on evaluating the effects of dynamic information.